MihranG/covid-data-getter/README.md

-# Covid Data showing with vue3 , vuetify and express.js backenf
+# Covid Data showing with vue3 , vuetify and express.js backend

 ## For Running app